dennisppaul/umgebung/README.md

 - [earcut.hpp](https://github.com/mapbox/earcut.hpp) ( included as source files )
 - [libtess2](https://github.com/memononen/libtess2) ( included as source files )

 ( `@version(macOS, X.X.X)` states the platform and version number of the library with which *Umgebung* has been tested on macOS. other versions might work as well but are not guaranteed to. )

+and as mentioned before of course [Processing.org](https://processing.org)